 The city council originally intended to build the new city hall in a Gothic style, but by the time the required funds were found, Renaissance had become the new fashionable architecture style, favored by progressive artists such as Cornelis Floris II de Vriendt, who was responsible for most of the building’s appearance.
-The design by de Vriendt was influenced heavily by Italian architecture and is a Flemish version of Florentine palaces.
+The design by de Vriendt was heavily influenced by Italian architecture and, as a result, is a Flemish version of the Florentine Renaissance palaces.

 The ground floor of the building consisted of small shops with in total forty-five small entrances.
 The construction of the city hall was partly funded with the rent received from those shopkeepers.

 During the Spanish Fury in 1576, the new building was set on fire by mutinous Spanish soldiers, leaving only the exterior walls standing.
 The city hall was rebuilt three years later, in 1579.

 Most of the city hall’s sumptuous interior dates back to the nineteenth century, when the building was renovated to comply with the modern demands.
 The courtyard was covered, and a grand staircase was installed.

 The interior is decorated with many portraits of painters, mayors, monarchs and other rulers.
 Nineteenth-century paintings by Henri Leys depict the city’s tumultuous history.